viklund/courses/ngsintro/1609/labs/filetypes.md

 First, let's go through the steps of the pipeline:

 1. **Build an index for the reference genome.**
    * This will speed up the alignment process.
-Not possible to do without it.
+Not possible to do the analysis without it.
 1. **Align the reads.**
    * Yepp.
 1. **Convert the SAM file to a BAM file.**